Lightning-AI/pytorch-lightning/docs/source/index.rst

          :alt: Animation showing how to convert a standard training loop to a Lightning loop
    :right:
       PyTorch Lightning is the deep learning framework for professional AI researchers and machine learning engineers who need maximal flexibility without sacrificing performance at scale.
+      Lightning evolves with you as your projects go from idea to paper/production.

 .. raw:: html